+Number of l Participants

 July 1, 2023 July 1, 2021

 Active plan members 71,454 68,672

 Inactive plan members currently receiving benefit payments 51,123 48,888

 Inactive plan members entitled to but not yet receiving benefit payments 55 131

 Total 122,632 117,691

 Contributions - The MTA is not required by law or contractual agreement to provide funding for the OPEB Plan, other than the "pay-as-you-go" ("PAYGO") amounts.
 PAYGO is the cost of benefits necessary to provide the current benefits to retirees and eligible beneficiaries and dependents.
 Employees are not required to contribute to the OPEB Plan.
 The OPEB Plan Board has the authority for establishing and amending the funding policy.
-For the years ended December 31, 2024 and 2023, the MTA paid \$849 and \$882 of PAYGO to the OPEB Plan, respectively.
-The PAYGO amounts include an implicit rate subsidy adjustment of \$66 and \$62 for the years ended December 31, 2024 and 2023, respectively.
+For the years ended December 31, 2024 and 2023, the MTA paid \$944 and \$882 of PAYGO to the OPEB Plan, respectively.
+The PAYGO amounts include an implicit rate subsidy adjustment of \$67 and \$62 for the years ended December 31, 2024 and 2023, respectively.
 There were no additional prior year implicit rate subsidy adjustments for the year ended December 31, 2023.
-In addition to the 2023 PAYGO, MTA made an advance contribution to the OPEB Trust on April 11, 2023 and May 2, 2023 for a total of \$1,319 for use in future years.
-The OPEB Plan paid \$846.2 in OPEB benefits, increasing the employer contributions to \$793.
+The advance contributions to the OPEB Trust in 2023 for a total of \$1,319 have been proportionately allocated to all agencies for use in future years.

 The discount rate estimates investment earnings for assets earmarked to cover retiree health benefits.
-Under GASB Statement No. 75, the discount rate depends on the nature of underlying assets for funded plans.
+Under GASB 75, the discount rate depends on the nature of underlying assets for funded plans.
 Since the amount of benefits paid in 2020 exceeded the current fair value of the assets, a depletion date is assumed to occur immediately.
 Therefore, the discount rate is set equal to the municipal bond index.
 The MTA elected the Bond Buyer General Obligation 20-Bond Municipal Bond Index.
 As a result, the discount rates as of December 31, 2023 and December 31, 2022, the measurement dates, are 3.26% and 3.72%, respectively.

 Employer contributions include the implicit subsidy, or age-related subsidy inherent in the healthcare premiums structure.
 The implicit subsidy arises when an employer allows a retiree and their dependents to continue on the active plans and pay the active premiums.
 Retirees are not paying the true cost of their benefits because they have higher utilization rates than actives and therefore, are partially subsidized by the active employees.
 As shown in the following table, for the years ended December 31, 2023 and 2022, the employer made a cash payment for retiree healthcare of \$62,445 and \$57,989, respectively, as part of the employer's payment for active-employee healthcare benefits.
-For purposes of GASB Statement No. 75, this payment made on behalf of the active employees should be reclassified as benefit payments for retiree health care to reflect the retirees' underlying age-adjusted, retiree benefit costs.
+For purposes of GASB 75, this payment made on behalf of the active employees should be reclassified as benefit payments for retiree health care to reflect the retirees' underlying age-adjusted, retiree benefit costs.

-Blended and Age-adjusted Premium (in thousands) 202 3 Retirees 202 2 Retirees Total blended premiums \$ 819,815 \$ 788,310 Employment payment for retiree healthcare 62,445 57,989 Net Payments \$ 882,260 \$ 846,299
+Blended and Age-adjusted Premium (in

+thousands) 202.
+3 Retirees 202 2 Retirees

+Total blended premiums \$ 819,815 \$ 788,310

+Employment payment for retiree healthcare 62,445 57,989

+Net Payments \$ 882,260 \$ 846,299